Plant Kingdom ( 11Th Neet )

 Ulothrix is actually a filamentous form of algae, not a massive plant body.
 Massive plant bodies are found in some marine algae, such as kelps (brown algae), which have complex structures.
 Ulothrix forms simple, unbranched filaments and does not exhibit the large, complex morphology associated with massive plant bodies.
 The other options accurately describe the form and structure of each type of alga.

-#19.
-Which of the following correctly describes the reproductive structures of gymnosperms?
+#40.
+Which of the following best describes the arrangement of sporophylls in gymnosperms?

 Explanation: